friedrichromstedt/upy/README.rst

 digits with respect to the uncertainty.
-Furthermore, when typesetting multidimensional arrays with uncertainty, the decimal fractions are aligned to improve readability of the results.  ``upy`` uses *Algorithmic Differentiation* (also known as *Automatic Differentation*) to track uncertainties through the operations.
+Furthermore, when typesetting multidimensional arrays with uncertainty, the decimal fractions are aligned to improve readability of the results.  ``upy`` uses *algorithmic differentiation* (also known as *automatic differentation*) to track uncertainties through the operations.
 Uncertain values might be used in calculations together with other uncertain values as well as with any numeric Python or ``numpy`` objects.
 A range of mathematical functions is supported.  ``upy``